kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Training the Model

-Fit the model to training data.
+Fit the model to training data
-Observe training behavior.
+Observe training behavior
 Note any warnings

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.